x3mEr/NIXIE_clock/README.md

 ## About

 The clock is driven by Arduino Nano v3.0 with ATmega328.
-It would be great to replace it with microcontroller (*but I'm lazy*).
+It would be great to replace it with microcontroller (*but my ISP programmer doesn't work, I have no time... and I'm lazy*).

 - The board power supply: 5V.
 - Antioxidation procedure every 30 mins.